maxqlord/Computer-Vision/README.md

 ### VideoAnalysis
 - Renders a cube in 3D perspective on the chessboard shown in the video when the camera's view of the chessboard is unblocked.
-- Run ``` ./VideoAnalysis withChessBoard.MOV ``` to view the video with a 3D rendered cube inserted into the frames
+- Run ``` ./VideoAnalysis withChessBoard.MOV ``` in the terminal in the project folder to view the video with a 3D rendered cube inserted into the frames